 Today, almost all organizations collect health and safety data, including types and frequencies of accidents and injuries.
 The data is often stored in silos in different systems used by HR managers and health and safety officers.
 However, this data is invaluable when integrated to provide health and safety insights and analytics to introduce evidence-based decision making, for example, the best locations to introduce geofencing.

-Orange Business Services and DeBeers Marine South Africa have installed and tested a customized IoT solution incorporating geofencing to maintain worker safety around heavy machinery involved in marine diamond mining operations.
+Orange Business and DeBeers Marine South Africa have installed and tested a customized IoT solution incorporating geofencing to maintain worker safety around heavy machinery involved in marine diamond mining operations.

 Technology also allows real-time data to be analyzed with AI, such as deploying telematics to monitor driver behavior in dangerous terrain or using wearables to track workers' exposure to heat or noise.